Cucumber Health Benefits: More Reasons to Eat Your Veggies!

 No content available.

 Close relatives of squashes, melons, and gourds (aka, the cucurbit family, Cucurbitaceae), cucumbers originated in northern India around 4,000 years ago.
 After surges and dips in popularity, they have risen to become the fourth most-cultivated vegetable in the world.
 They come in an astonishing variety of shapes, sizes, colors, textures, and flavors.
-In fact, some scientists have even created heart-shaped cucumbers!
+In fact, some scientists have even created heart-shape cucumbers!

 Nutrition and Calories